 Who Can Sue for Elder Abuse in West Virginia?

 In general, only the person who has been wronged can file a lawsuit.
-In West Virginia, however, family members, such as children or spouses, can sometimes file a lawsuit on behalf of the abused person.
+In West Virginia, however, direct family members such as children or spouses, can sometimes file a lawsuit on behalf of the abused person.
 The best way to find out if you can file a lawsuit on behalf of someone who has been subjected to elder neglect is to contact a qualified elder neglect lawyer.

-Are You Within the Time Limit?
+Are You Within the Time Limit to File?

 Every state has a deadline to file a lawsuit, which is called a statute of limitations.
 In West Virginia, this deadline varies for civil cases and criminal ones.
 Though, elder abuse is considered both civil and criminal.
 Because of this, it’s important to call the authorities as soon as you suspect elder neglect to start the process of building your case.